openshift/cert-manager-operator/README.md

 Then, let it run for a few minutes.
 Once the operands are deployed, just invoke:

     make test-e2e

+## Linting the code

+To ensure the code adheres to the project's linting rules, run:

+    make lint

+This will use `golangci-lint` to check for any linting issues in the codebase.

 ## Using unsupported config overrides options